Portugal's D6 Family Reunion Visa is the standard route for non-EU nationals joining a legal Portuguese resident — spouse, child, or parent.

 What Documents Do You Need for the D6 Visa?

-To successfully apply for the D6 Family Reunion Visa, you need to gather several essential documents:
+To apply for the D6 Family Reunion Visa, you need to gather the following documents:

 - Valid Passport: A passport with validity extending beyond your intended stay in Portugal